A Planning Guide For Neighborhood Watch

 Neighborhood Watch is not a vigilante organization!
 It promotes awareness techniques and reporting crime not physical confrontation of criminals.

-The first step is to discuss interest in organizing with neighbors in your area.
+Step 1: Discuss interest in organizing with neighbors in your area.
 You should obtain a map and clearly define the boundaries for your watch area.
 (Start small, less than 50 residences, you can expand as you become more organized.)
 Distribute a flyer or go door to door and let the people in your area have input on this project.

 The first meeting is basically a social event and an information sharing time.
 The police officer, who will be speaking to your group, will tell you about Nashville, your police department and how Neighborhood Watch can help your community.
 The primary goal of the first meeting is to gauge the expected participation in the project and to create an understanding for the need for Neighborhood Watch.